KILGORETROUT111/logic-evaluation-engine/README.md

 Comparison with lambda calculus, modal inference, and anaphora in NLP Copyright 2025 Logic Evaluation Engine Development Team.

-Copyright 2025 Logic Evaluation Engine creator and inventor William A. Patterson.
+Copyright 2025 Logic Evaluation Engine creator/inventor of Logic Evaluation Engine, William A. Patterson.
 For more info, see wiki page or contact maintainer at dianoetic@tuta.com
 04af6e0 (✅ Finalize logic engine v0.9.2: lambda + app + substitution inference).

 Logic Evaluation Engine is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 Logic Evaluation Engine is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with Logic Evaluation Engine.
 If not, see <https://www.gnu.org/licenses/>.